money in peru

 Bargain a price

-bargain in peru
+bargain money in peru

 It usually bargains a price, previous seconds to get a product.
 Don’t worry, it is a daily custom practiced by local people who wants to buy a service or product.
-With you, there will be no difference, therefore, don’t hesitate to bargain a price before getting a service or product, of course, all with polity and respect.
+With you, there will be no difference, therefore, don’t hesitate to bargain a price before getting a service or product, of course, all with politeness and respect.
 You will reach a little discount over the original price, always!
 Encourage you to practice this custom on your trip to Peru!

 Money in bad condition

-bad conditions money in peru
+bad condition money in peru

 Besides planning a trip to Peru, bear in mind that many people do not accept banknotes that are not in good condition.
 And you as a visitor have to have the same parameters when accepting cash.
 Do not accept bills with tears, bills that have been written, or those that are badly worn.
 This will avoid problems with future payments.
 Taped tickets are another thing to avoid.
-Those US dollars that are in poor condition are also not accepted in Peru.
-Any foreign banknote that is dirty or broken will be frowned upon by merchants.
-So it is important not to have old bills, both in Soles and Dollars.
-If you happen to have any of these bills, don’t worry.
-These can be exchanged at the National Bank of Peru for free.
-If you are going to visit Machu Picchu, be sure to change your money.

 Counterfeit money in Peru